Updated: Jun 7

 Tube length: 381mm

 Although almost everybody suggests that true beginners start with a small refractor telescope, it doesn't necessarily have to be the case.
 Take... us for example!
-Our first telescope was the Orion 8" Astrograph f/3.9 Newtonian Reflector.
-We absolutely love this instrument and still do to this day, 4 years later!
+Our first telescope was an 8" Newtonian Reflector telescope.
+We absolutely love this instrument and still do to this day, many years later!

-The Andromeda Galaxy (M31) and the Helix Nebula (NGC 7293) with our Orion 8" Astrograph
+The Andromeda Galaxy (M31) and the Helix Nebula (NGC 7293) with our 8" Astrograph

 Would we recommend that you purchase a reflector as well for your first telescope?
-Well that depends on how much effort you are willing to put into his hobby.
-Below are the key differences between the Orion 8" Astrograph and a small refractor:
+Well, that depends on how much effort you are willing to put into his hobby.
+Below are the key differences between the 8" Astrograph and a small refractor:

 It has a longer focal length - This can be a good or a bad thing.
 If you don't care about very large targets (like the Heart Nebula or the North America Nebula), then you'll like being able to capture smaller objects.